jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

   Since we're rewriting it, I'll take the opportunity to fix this thing I did wrong.
-And since we're at it, we can improve on this.
-And that.
-Famous last words.
+And since we're at it, we can improve on this... and that... famous last words.

 * **Insanely slow ROI**

   You won't see the fruits of your labor until you're done rewriting.
-Unlike with the original development experience, where you could deploy features as you went, it's unlikely you can replace your old software before you finish all the features.
-Nobody will accept a feature regression, so you won't see it deployed until you're done.
+Unlike with the original development experience, where you could deploy features as you went along, it's unlikely you can replace your old software before you finish all the features.
+Feature regressions are hard to accept, so you won't see it deployed until you're done.
 And you don't get feedback until you're done.

 * **They're demoralizing**